chaptr-africa/web-development-public/[01] HTML & CSS/HTML&CSS-Course-Outline.md

 | 3.3 | User-Centered Design | Understanding your target audience.
 User personas and user stories.
 Conducting usability testing | QUIZ: Explain the importance of user personas |
 | 3.4 | Visual Hierarchy and Interaction Design | Arranging content for visual impact.
 User interactions and feedback.
 Enhancing usability with animations | CHALLENGE: Enhance a webpage's visual hierarchy and interactions |
 | 3.5 | UI/UX Project: Redesign a Web App | Redesign a web application interface

+## Week 4: Web Design Capstone Project
+Students will work on a project where they can design and develop their own personal website that should be responsive and deployed.